 Myth #1: The 3,000-mile oil change

-Regardless how often you change your oil – once a year, every six months or according to what your owner’s manual says – we have an oil that delivers excellent wear protection and engine cleanliness to help keep your vehicle running strong.
+Regardless how often you change your oil, we have an oil that delivers excellent wear protection and engine cleanliness to help keep your vehicle running strong.